top of page

 &

-Play basketball, write and read poetry with kids in juvenile detention.
+Played basketball, wrote and read poetry with kids in juvenile detention.

-And, I paid my way through 3 Immersion Trips to:
+And, I learned the stories & policies of Immigration through 3 Immersion Trips to:

 2016: Immokalee, Florida